cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Three Categories of Metacognitive Skills**

-* Basic: fundamental metacognitive abilities, such as self-awareness and self-regulation.
+* **Basic**: fundamental metacognitive abilities, such as self-awareness and self-regulation.
-* Intermediate: metacognitive abilities that support the development of more advanced skills, like perspective-taking and emotional regulation.
+* **Intermediate**: metacognitive abilities that support the development of more advanced skills, like perspective-taking and emotional regulation.
-* Advanced: metacognitive abilities related to higher levels of cognitive development, such as systems thinking and transcending relativism.
+* **Advanced**: metacognitive abilities related to higher levels of cognitive development, such as systems thinking and transcending relativism.

 ### Basic metacognitive skills 1.
 Awareness of the state of mind of self or other 2.
 Monitoring the accuracy of state of mind 3.
 Awareness of one’s own in